 - The prospective CTR shall: 1) have completed the content preparation courses with a minimum 3.0 GPA; 2) shall have met the proficiency score(s) on the state competency exam(s) in pre-professional skills or qualify for an exemption as described in Section 6.2.c of WVBE Policy 5100; and 3) shall have met the proficiency score(s) on the state competency exam(s) in content or qualify for an exemption as described in Policy 5202 in the area for which they are seeking certification.
-The applicant must submit all scores and transcripts to document the aforementioned requirements to the department chair at WVSU. - The prospective CTR shall only be eligible to serve in a teaching position in the county which has been posted and for which no other fully certified teacher has been employed. - The prospective CTR shall satisfy the requirements for the Clinical Teacher of Record Permit as identified in Policy 5202.
-The applicant must print the application for the permit, complete all related sections, and submit to the department chair at West Virginia State University.
-To obtain forms, go to this site: https://wvde.us/certification/certification-info/application-forms/ choose Form 3, Clinical Teacher of Record Permit. - The applicant must submit a letter of interest to the WVSU Department Chair stating that all requirements have been met.
+The applicant must submit all scores and transcripts to document the aforementioned requirements to the department chair at WVSU. - The prospective CTR shall only be eligible to serve in a teaching position in the county which has been posted and for which no other fully certified teacher has been employed. - The applicant must follow the steps on the WVDE Form 3 instruction page and complete the application through the online certification portal.
+Supporting documents, including Praxis scores and the Form 7 for release of background check information, will be uploaded by the West Virginia State University department chair upon approval of the Form 3 application.
+To obtain instructions and the link to the certification portal, go to this site: https://wvde.us/certifications/applications/form-3. - The applicant must submit a letter of interest to the WVSU Department Chair stating that all requirements have been met.
 The application is reviewed and must be approved by the Teacher Residency Partnership Committee.
 Candidates may not approach the principals in the schools where vacancies exist.
 The procedure will include (1) providing documentation from the county personnel office indicating that a true vacancy exists, (2) providing of the job posting form the county personnel office, and (3) a discussion with the building principal once approval is given by the County Human Resources Office. - The agreement between the institution of higher education and the county board shall include the specifics regarding the program of instruction, the responsibilities for supervision and mentoring by the institution of higher education, the school principal, peer and mentor teachers, and the projected budget.